ChiuTC/Advanced_Digital_Image_Processing/README.md

 # Advanced_Digital_Image_Processing
-This is the implementation code for an assignment in the image processing algorithm course, and the resulting image is shown below
+The implementation code for an assignment in the image processing algorithm course, and the resulting image is shown below

 ## ADIP_1 result: